-The variable band gap Hg{1-x}Cd_xTe (also called in short HgCdTe or MCT) has been undeniably the champion among the large variety of material systems [12].
+The variable band gap $Hg{1-x}Cd_xTe$ (also called in short HgCdTe or MCT) has been undeniably the champion among the large variety of material systems [12].
 Three key features condition its position:

-- Wide band gap tunability by composition (CdTe to HgTe ratio) changes with a weak dependence of HgCdTe lattice constant.
-It allows for growth of defect-free complex semiconductor heterostructures consisting of different composition layers which are necessary to optimize operation of the IR detectors at any wavelength within an extremely wide spectral range of 1 to 30 micrometers and temperatures 60 to 300 K. This also facilitates fabrication of multicolour and avalanche photodiodes. - Favourable inherent charge carriers generation and recombination mechanisms leading to the best Signal-to Noise (S/N) performance at high operating temperature. - Good charge carriers transport properties which ensures an efficient and fast collection of photogenerated charge carriers and results in a high responsivity and fast response of HgCdTe-based devices.
+- Wide band gap tunability by composition changes with a weak dependence of HgCdTe lattice constant on composition.
+It allows for growth of defect-free complex semiconductor heterostructures consisting of different composition layers which are necessary to optimize operation of the IR detectors at any wavelength within an extremely wide spectral range of 1 to 30 μm and temperatures 60 to 300 K. This also facilitates fabrication of multicolour and avalanche photodiodes. - Favourable inherent charge carriers generation-recombination mechanisms, especially a very low rate of the Shockley-Read (SR) processes, leading to the best Signal-to Noise (S/N) performance [3][4]. - Favourable charge carriers transport properties which ensures an efficient and fast collection of photogenerated charge carriers and results in a high responsivity and fast response of HgCdTe-based devices. - Recent ground-breaking works [46] have demonstrated further great increases in the detectivity of MCT detectors operating at near-room temperatures due to the unique properties of the material.